CurtMRosenbladWheeler/Learn-PyTorch/README.md

-# 🧠 PyTorch from Scratch: A Beginner-to-Advanced Guide with a Mathematical Approach 📈
+# Learn PyTorch: A Mathematical Perspective

-Welcome to **PyTorch from Scratch**!
+Welcome to **Learn PyTorch: A Mathematical Perspective**!
 This tutorial series aims to teach you the fundamentals of PyTorch through a mix of math and code, making complex topics accessible for beginners.
 We're building this project to be a collaborative space where contributions from different perspectives enhance the content!

 ---